 |👉 A selection of different board resolution templates, among which you will find exactly what you need|

 👉 Insider information about modern tools that will help to make a quality board resolution, ready-to-share with all board member

 What is a board resolution?

-- signing of important contracts, including company liquidation or mergers
+- Signing of important contracts, including company liquidation or mergers

-- hiring or dismissal of senior executives
+- Hiring or dismissal of senior executive employees

-- agreements about a company’s broad goals and values
+- Agreements about a company’s broad goals and values

-- inclusion of new members to the board
+- Inclusion of a new board member

 Types of board resolutions